Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 Cash withdrawals

-There are two banks in Pijao, Servibanca and Banco Agrario de Colombia, but we did not see an ATM.
+There are two banks in Pijao, Servibanca and Banco Agrario de Colombia, but we did not see an ATM machine.

 Climate

 The temperature in Pijao ranges from 12 to 20 degrees.
-We did find the wind chill in the evening and at night a lot lower than in Filandia/Salento, especially since our accommodation was in the mountains.
+We did find the wind a bit chilly in the evening.
+We found it colder at night than in Filandia/Salento, especially since our accommodation was in the mountains.

 Packing List